 To help you plan ahead for your RRSP contribution, you can find your own personal contribution and deduction limit:

-- In the Online A of your previous year’s Notice of Assessment
+- On your previous year’s Notice of Assessment

 - By logging into your CRA My Account